 The Environmental Studies BA Program | Academic Requirements | Student Learning Outcomes | Courses | Minor in Environmental Studies | Faculty | Alumni | Internships & Jobs | Research | Senior Projects | Announcements

-Prof. Susan Letcher (webpage) has published results of recent reseach with colleagues (Increasing liana abundance and basal area in a tropical forest: the contribution of long-distance clonal colonization.
-See her webpage for a downloa.
-Congratulations Prof. Letcher!
-She also just returned (August) from a summer of research in the rainforests of Costa Rica.
+Assistant Professor Susan Letcher has published results of recent research with colleagues, “Increasing liana abundance and basal area in a tropical forest: the contribution of long-distance clonal colonization,” which is available for download on her website.
+She also returned in August from a summer of research in the rain forests of Costa Rica.

-Prof. Ryan Taylor (webpage) is the author of Federalism of Wetlands (Routledge) investigates the consequences of redundant state and federal environmental regulations in the United States.
-Congratulations Prof. Taylor!
+Associate Professor Ryan Taylor is the author of Federalism of Wetlands (Routledge), which investigates the consequences of redundant state and federal environmental regulations in the United States.

 This year’s Outstanding Junior Award goes to Bogumila Backiel.
 Bogumila has demonstrated consistent and superior academic performance.
 We expect a noteworthy senior project.

-National Wildlife Federation CampusEdu - NWF's green campus initiative rewarded the efforts of Purchase College in a recent report titled "The Carbon-Paper Link: How Simple Choices Reduce Emissions."
+National Wildlife Federation CampusEdu: NWF’s green campus initiative rewarded the efforts of Purchase College in a recent report, “The Carbon-Paper Link: How Simple Choices Reduce Emissions.”
 The report noted the multiple benefits reaped by environmentally selective purchasing of paper products for the campus.